 Which caters for a toddler age group between 0 and four years old.
 It will have a secure boundary and will be overlooked by the new Riverside Venue picnic terrace.
 It will be accessible both from the green spaces and from the proposed new development as indicated on the plans.

 This is where the current play area is located.
-Much of the exisiting equipment has been removed for possible future use within the town boundary.
-There is a new shelter for teenagers, somewhere to hang out and future proposals include a half mugga pitch.
+Much of the existing equipment has been removed for possible future use within the town boundary.
+There is a new shelter for teenagers, somewhere to hang out and future proposals include a half MUGA pitch.

 This is one of the many proposed projects from the partnership to boost activities and tourism in the town that are supported by The National Lottery Community Fund and NLTC funds.